Collaborative Technology and Democracy

 To support the financial needs of the book during the publication process, we harnessed several of the tools we describe in the Social Markets chapter.
 We hope to harness technologies from the Immersive Shared Reality chapter to communicate and explore the ideas from the book with audiences around the world.

-For all these reasons, as you read this book you are both learning about the ideas and evaluating them on their merits and at the same time experiencing what they, put into practice, can create.
+For all these reasons, as you read this book you are both learning about the ideas and evaluating them on their merits and at the same time experiencing what they put into practice, can create.
 If you are inspired by that content, especially critically, we encourage you to contribute to the living and community managed continuations of this document and all its translations by submitting changes through a git pull request or by reaching out to one of the many contributors to become part of the community.
-We hope as many criticisms of this work as possible will be inspired by the open source mantra "so fix it!"
+We hope as many criticisms of this work as possible will be inspired by the open-source mantra "so fix it!"

 While a human rights operating system is the foundation, the point of the system for most people is what is built on top of it.
-On top of the bedrock of human rights, liberal democratic societies run open societies, democracies and welfare capitalism.
+On top of the bedrock of human rights, liberal democratic societies run open societies democracies, and welfare capitalism.
 On top of operating systems, customers run productivity tools, games, and a range of internet-based communication media.
 In this chapter, we will illustrate the collaboration technologies that can be built on the foundation of ⿻ social protocols of the previous section.

 While we have titled this section of the book "democracy", what we plan to describe goes well beyond many conventional descriptions of democracy as a system of governance of nations.
 Instead, to build ⿻ on top of fundamental social protocols, we must explore the full range of ways in which applications can facilitate collaboration and cooperation, the working of several entities (people or groups) together towards a common goal.
-Yet even these phrases miss something crucial that we focus on: the power that working together has to create something greater than the sum of what the parts could have created separately.
+Yet even these phrases miss something crucial that we focus on the power that working together has to create something greater than the sum of what the parts could have created separately.

 Mathematically, this idea is known as "supermodularity" and captures the classic idea attributed to Aristotle that "the whole is greater than the sum of the parts".[2]
 An early example of the quantitative application of supermodularity is the idea of "comparative advantage", the first comprehensive description of which that we are aware of presented by the English economist David Ricardo in 1817.[3]
 "Comparative advantage" says, roughly, that overall welfare will be maximized when all trading partners specialize in making their most efficient product, even when some other partner can make everything more efficiently.
 Comparative advantage is understood as an 'economic law' stating in effect that there are guaranteed gains from diversity that can be realized through the market mechanism.
 This idea has been extremely influential in neoliberal economics (see Social Markets), although later iterations are more sophisticated than the Ricardian version and one need not accept the simplistic "free trade" implications to appreciate the benefits of gains from trade.
-Furthermore, given our emphasis on diversity, what we mean by "gains" her is context specific and need not be simplistically economic; instead it will be defined by the norms and values of the individuals and communities coming together.
+Furthermore, given our emphasis on diversity, what we mean by "gains" here is context specific and need not be simplistically economic; instead, it will be defined by the norms and values of the individuals and communities coming together.
 Furthermore, our focus is less on people or groups per se than on the fabric running through and separating them, social difference.
 Thus, what we will describe in this part of the book is, most precisely, how technology can empower supermodularity across social difference or, more colloquially, "collaboration across diversity".

 This chapter, which lays out the framework for the rest of this part of the book, will highlight why collaboration across diversity is such a fundamental and ambitious goal.
 We then define a spectrum of domains where it can be pursued based on the trade-off between depth and breadth of collaboration.
-Next we highlight a framework for design in the space that navigates between the dangers of premature optimization and chaotic experimentation.
+Next, we highlight a framework for design in the space that navigates between the dangers of premature optimization and chaotic experimentation.
 Yet harnessing the potential of collaboration across diversity also holds the risk of reducing the diversity available for future collaboration.
 To guard against this we discuss the necessity of regenerating diversity.
 We round out this chapter by describing the structure followed in each subsequent chapter in this part.

 Collaboration across diversity: promise and challenges